 Tessa Jolls is President and CEO of the Center for Media Literacy, a position she has held since 1999.
-During that time, she restructured CML to focus, grow and change, preparing to meet the demand for an expanded vision of literacy for the 21st Century.
+She also founded the Consortium for Media Literacy, a nonprofit which provides research and a monthly newsletter publication.
+During her tenure at CML, she restructured the organization to focus, grow and change, preparing to meet the demand for an expanded vision of literacy for the 21st Century.
 Her primary focus is working in partnership to demonstrate how media literacy works through school and community-based implementation programs.
-She actively contributes to the development of the media literacy field internationally through her speaking, writing and consulting, with curriculum development and research projects, and through publishing and disseminating new curricular and training materials
+She actively contributes to the development of the media literacy field internationally through her speaking, writing and consulting, with curriculum development and research projects, and through publishing and disseminating new curricular and training materials.

 Training, Research and Implementation Projects

 Jolls designed the new curricular structure and led CML’s multi-year implementation effort to test and implement its revised middle-school violence prevention curriculum, Beyond Blame: Challenging Violence in the Media.
 CML’s longitudinal study, done with UCLA’s Southern California Injury Prevention Research Center, evaluated both the effectiveness of its framework and Beyond Blame: Challenging Violence in the Media.
 The study was published in 2013 in Injury Prevention, a peer-reviewed journal.
 This landmark study showed positive results for students’ acquiring knowledge and changing attitudes towards violence, as well as for behavioral changes in regards to use of media and in a lessened rise in aggressive behaviors.

 Similar curricular structures are employed in CML’s other health curricula: Smoke Detectors! (published in 2013) and A Recipe for Action (published in 2012).
 CML’s health curricula meet Common Core Standards for language arts.